abridged/collabland-dev/telefrens/intro.md

 title: Telefrens Introduction
 ---

-Telefrens is the better SocialFi app from the team that built Collab.Land.
+Telefrens is the SocialFi app from the team that built Collab.Land.
 Get Pass access to token-gated groups and royalties rewards for Creators on Pass transactions.

 <!-- Telefrens logo image -->